 While one is not necessarily more difficult than the other, as they assess different aspects required for medical school, individuals may find one exam, or certain areas of an exam, more difficult than others, depending on their strengths and weaknesses.

 The MCAT is also a considerably longer exam – 6 hours and 15 minutes (excluding break times) compared to just 2 hours for the UCAT – which inevitably results in additional demands on candidates.

-Take your exam preparation to the next level with our artificial intelligence powered, adaptive question banks for the MCAT (coming soon) and UCAT.
+And to take your exam preparation to the next level, we have artificial intelligence powered, adaptive question banks for the MCAT (coming soon) and the UCAT.
 Using state of the art algorithms, our question banks automatically identify your strengths and weaknesses, and adapt the questions and feedback to your learning needs.
 By ensuring that you focus on the areas which you need to develop, you’ll make more effective use of your preparation time and progress your learning quicker, to ensure that you perform well in either of the MCAT or UCAT exams.

 As mentioned previously, the format of the MCAT and UCAT exams differ vastly, in terms of the content, assessment areas and the type of questions you’ll receive in each exam.
 Below you’ll find a breakdown of the format for both exams; you can also find more details about the exam content, areas of assessment and question types in our MCAT Guide and UCAT Complete Guide.

 The MCAT exam is separated into four multiple choice sections to assess different knowledge and skills required for medical school.
 As well as our MCAT Guide, the AAMC’s website provides further details on the content and assessment for each section of the exam.

 To help you prepare for the different sections of the MCAT, you’ll find revision materials for a range of key MCAT topics, including Amino Acids, Protein Structures, the Circulatory System, and many more, on our website here.